marco-brandizi/knetminer-wiki/Creating-a-novel-knowledge-network-for-KnetMiner.md

-This document will guide you through connecting a relatively complete knowledge network to load into the server of QTLNetMiner.
+This document will guide you through connecting a relatively complete knowledge network to load into the server of KnetMiner.

 ## Required knowledge